 Saute onion and carrots in a bit of olive oil until translucent, about 5 minutes.
 This makes onion flavorful making entire borscht recipe more delicious.
 Do not skip.

 Then add beets and a bit more oil, cook for another 5 minutes.
+It’s called “zazharka”.

 Transfer sauteed veggies to the pot along with potatoes, tomato paste and salt.
 Cook covered for 20 minutes.
 In the meantime, prep garlic, dill and other seasonings.

 - Beets: Peel beets with a regular vegetable peeler and cut into thick matchsticks.
-You can also grate beets on a boxed grater or in a food processor.
+You can also grate beets on a box grater or in a food processor.
 If you have fresh beets, you can also chop some beet greens and add to the soup.
-Beetroot stains your hands and cutting board however I do not appreciate the waste of disposable gloves.
-Instead, rub your hands and cutting board with a slice of lemon.
-Amazing!

-- Potatoes: Cube potatoes into small pieces to soak up more of the soup flavor.
+- Potatoes: Cube potatoes into small-medium pieces to soak up more of the soup flavor.
 Cover them in a bowl with cold water to prevent from browning while they are waiting their turn.

 - Onion and carrots: Dice the onion like for frying, a mirepoix size.
 And carrots into small rounds and wider part into half moons.

-What Type of Stock to Use?
+What Type of Broth Should I Use?

-- Beef bones (my fave): If you choose to add meat, make broth with ribs, soup bones or any cut of meat with a bit of fat first.
-Cover with cold water, bring to a boil and simmer for about an hour, skimming foam occasionally.
-After beef borscht is ready, remove meat, separate from bones and discard bones, finely chop and return meat to the pot.
+- Beef bones with meat (my favorite): If you choose to add meat to borscht, first make the broth.
+Cover beef with cold water, bring to a boil and simmer for about an hour, skimming foam occasionally.
+After soup is ready, remove meat, separate from bones and discard bones, chop and return meat to the pot.

-- Bone broth (my other fave): This time I was ready, stopped by my local beef farm, got soup bones and made Instant pot beef bone broth.
-So proud today!
-So much health right here in this pot.
+- Bone broth (my other favorite): This time I was ready, stopped by my local beef farm, got soup bones and made Instant Pot beef bone broth.
 It came out so rich, I diluted half of it with water and used for borscht.
-And cooked the other half with more water and same bones for more bone stock.
-Ukrainian in me will never die. 🙂
+And cooked the other half with more water and same bones for to create more broth.
+Ukrainian in me will never die.

 Ukrainians like to serve it warm, with a dollop of sour cream and sprinkle of fresh dill in bowl, slices of home cured pork belly (salo), pampushky or rye bread and fresh garlic on a side.
-But on a hot summer day, cold borscht is just as delicious.
+But on a hot summer day, cold borscht is just as delicious!

 Sour cream or yogurt: Sour cream is traditional choice.
-We use plain yogurt with more than 2% fat because it is lighter than sour cream.
+Often we use plain yogurt with more than 2% fat because it is lighter than sour cream.
+It really depends what’s in the fridge.
+I think you are getting that’s the vibe of entire Ukrainian cuisine by now.
+Some people also love mayo in their soup but it’s not for me.

 More dill: I add dill to the pot and then to individual bowls.
 There is no such thing as too much garlic and dill, almost never.
 I’m such Ukrainian at heart.